 In October 2011 the board of directors approved a DBA name change to Community Dental Center, reflecting the organization’s goal of treating adults starting June 2012.
-Today, the CDC cares for indigent uninsured adults and children in addition to children covered by Medicaid.
+Today, the CDC cares for both adults and children covered by Medicaid.
 As of June 2012 the CDC has treated more than 14,000 children while continuing to expand treatment to adults.

 The mission is to ensure low income children receive quality dental care.
 Ongoing instruction on proper dental hygiene continues to benefit thousands of families in Central Virginia.
 Children and their families are counseled on diet and nutrition, life style choices that affect dental health, and are encouraged to complete a tooth brushing log.
 We have a fun and successful “No Cavities Club” with more than 800 members.
 Each child who comes for three visits with no cavities is automatically a member of our “No Cavities Club” and is awarded a movie ticket.
 This has proved to be a fantastic motivator!

 The return on investment for donors is substantial.
 Pediatric dental health is essential to overall wellness; dental care prevents serious chronic heart disease, diabetes, abscess leading to septic infection, and other terrible disease.
 Treating the average patient costs about $350 to clean and restore their teeth; a minor investment which prevents emergency room visits and other costly illness.